sglkc/google-translate-api/README.md

 - Spelling correction
 - Language correction
 - Fast and reliable – it uses the same servers that [translate.google.com](https://translate.google.com) uses
-- Wide compatibility through supporting Fetch, Axios, and custom request functions
+- Wide compatibility through supporting Fetch and custom request functions
 - Batch many translations into one request with arrays or objects!.
 - Supports the single and batch translate endpoints.
 - Has both a translate method, and a Translator class which preserves options.

 ## Why this fork?
 This fork of [vitalets/google-translate-api](https://github.com/vitalets/google-translate-api) contains several improvements with the primary change being it is written to support both the batch and single Google Translate endpoints, as well as any input request function.
 Additionally, there is optional language checking, and a list of supported languages that can best used.
-Many similar package of the same endpoints either only use the single translate endpoint, which is quickly rate limited, or the batch translate endpoint which is sometimes innaccurate.
+Many similar packages of the same endpoints either only use the single translate endpoint, which is quickly rate limited, or the batch translate endpoint which is sometimes innaccurate.

 ## Install